saheerb/ci-test/docs/index.md

 The TF Open CI is divided into two separate pipelines, each handling the respective project (TF-A vs TF-M).
 Each is different in design so we describe each separately.

 ## TF-A CI pipeline description

-The TF-A CI pipeline https://git.trustedfirmware.org/ci/tf-a-job-configs.git/ underwent refactoring based on requirements in https://developer.trustedfirmware.org/w/collaboration/openci/, going from testing a single test configuration to hundreds of them.
-Besides improving considerably the QA, it added some complexity as we will see below.

 At the time of this writing, there are two (mostly) identical CIs: